Story Supernova Music Talents

-Story Supernova Music Talents was a Croatian singing reality competition television series, the first Croatian version of the American Idol.
+Story Supernova Music Talents is a Croatian singing reality competition television series that was the first Croatian version of American Idol.
 The series ran for one season in 2003 on Nova TV.
 It was co-produced with Story, a Croatian tabloid, hence the name.

 The show was won by Rafael Dropulić, with Saša Lozar as the runner-up.

 Judges

 The jury was composed of several well known figures in Croatian music, including: